captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

    - If the opcode has a code offset immediate, a u32 command offset relative to the current position.
 Note that for some reason we find we need to add 5 to this number.
 Perhaps it's actually relative to the `pc` which is expected to always point at the next instruction?
    - If the opcode has a variable immediate, a u32 variable offset into the variables table.
    - If the opcode has a method immediate, a u32 method offset into the methods table.
+   - If the opcode has a type immediate, a u32 method offset into the types table.
 3. In some cases, a u32 that is used for stack protection?
 4. If the opcode is 112 (0x70), then an additional u8 whose significance I do not understand.

+If the file was _not_ compiled with the `/debug` flag, then this should be the end of the file (EOF).
+If the file _was_ compiled with the `/debug` flag, then there is additional debug data sections to follow

+### 8. Filepaths (debug)

+_This section is only present if the file was compiled with the `/debug` flag._

+This section contains a list of files that were included in the compilation of this script.
+This is used to generate debug information when the script is run.

+1. A u32 indicating how many file paths there are.

+For each file path:

+1. A string encoded as a u32 indicating the length of the string, followed by that many ascii (utf-8?) bytes.

+### 9. Instructon Line Numbers (debug)

+_This section is only present if the file was compiled with the `/debug` flag._

+This section contains a list of line numbers for a subset of the instructions.

+1. A 32 bit number defines how many instructions are given line numbers.

+For each instruction:

+1. A u32 indicating the offset into the code section of the instruction.
+2. A u32 indicating the file as an offset into the file paths section.
+3. A u32 indicating the line number.

+### 10. End of File

+After reading all the above sections, we should be at the end of the file, having consumed all bytes.

 ## Opcodes